There may come a time when you wish to leave the RPS – if so, here are some of the ways you can go about it:

 Making any changes to your pension, could have a significant impact on your future and how much you leave your dependents if you die.
 Before making any changes, you should seek independent financial advice.

-The Trustee has carefully chosen Liverpool Victoria (LV) to give members access to financial advice.
+Liverpool Victoria (LV) has been chosen as the official partner to give RPS members access to financial advice.
 LV can be contacted on 0800 023 4187.

 You are still free to choose your own Independent Financial Adviser (IFA).
 You can find an IFA in your area at unbiased.co.uk.